SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

       - 8080:80
 ```

-Start our container using the command:
+Start container using the command:
 ```
 docker-compose up -d
 ```